aescarias/pycordia/README.md

 A work-in-progress Discord API wrapper for Python with a simple gateway and some common events implemented.

-While there's currently no documentation available, use the examples for guidance.
 If you have any questions, feel free to join our [Discord server](https://discord.gg/h5JhXtGfXQ) to follow the changes we make, as well as receive help and talk with others!

-Our examples (and future documentation) assume you're at a level of Python where you can comfortably work with Discord bots.
+Our examples, and documentation assume you're at a level of Python where you can comfortably work with Discord bots.

-## :gear: Installation
+## ⚙️ Installation

 Pycordia has been well tested on Python 3.8, however, 3.7 and above are supported.